aescutia/ChicagoSightSeeingApp/README.md

 # Chicago Sightseeing App
 This repository contains a sightseeing app I developed, showcasing some popular locations in Chicago.
-I wrote this code in Spring 2022 for my Cross-Platform Development class, and it is written using Flutter.
+I wrote this code for my Cross-Platform Development class and it is written using Flutter.

 ## About Ths Project:
 The purpose of this project is to provide information about Chicago to visitors.
 The app contains the following tabs: Eat, Sleep, and See.
 Each tab contains three locations that are associated with each category.
 Upon clicking a location, the user is navigated to a page that displays the address and a brief description of the location.